CLIMAAX/examples/README.md

 9\.
 The incoming ASTER image file cannot be used directly in the workflow.

-The following preprocessing steps are required:
+The following pre-processing steps are required:

 - Convert the temperature values from Kelvin to Celsius.